-5.3 Parks and Open Space
+5.4 Parks and Open Space

-The proposal will include three new public parks, sited to enhance visibility from the street with frontage onto one or more streets.
-Each park is strategically located fronting onto the hydro corridor, acting as gateways into the open space network expanding on the use of the hydro corridor for recreational purposes.
-The parks are also more broadly distributed to provide more convenient access to the surrounding neighbourhood.
-As demonstrated in the Park Fit Plan prepared by NAK Design Strategies, each park showcases a variety of amenities that cater to a wide range of ages and abilities including playgrounds, fields and sports facilities for active and passive recreation.
+The proposal will include one new public park, sited at the corner of two streets to enhance visibility.
+The park is located fronting onto the hydro corridor, acting as gateways into the open space network expanding on the use of the hydro corridor for recreational purposes.
+The park is centrally located to provide more convenient access to the surrounding neighbourhood.
 Multi-use paths are also proposed to connect through the parks and the broader community.

-5.4 Applications Required to Implement the Proposal
+5.5 Applications Required to Implement the Proposal

-An OPA application is required to remove the Future Neighbourhoods Overlay redesignating the lands to Neighbourhoods.
+An OPA application is required to remove the Future Neighbourhoods Overlay redesignating the subject site and Holdout Parcel #1 (Figure 1) to Neighbourhoods.
 A separate application for the East Parcel was submitted on August 14, 2024 and resubmitted on October 8, 2024 to include the East Parcel into the W-4 urban expansion boundary.
 The collector roads through this parcel naturally support housing to allow for efficient development patterns and infrastructure.
-As mentioned earlier, the SWMF to service a portion of the subject site is required on the East Parcel given that topographically, the low point is situated at the southeast corner of the East Parcel.
-Lastly, in accordance with the City's Growth Management Strategy, settlement area boundaries should be defined and based on logical boundary conditions such as existing roads or such other natural geographic features.
+In accordance with the City's Growth Management Strategy, settlement area boundaries should be defined and based on logical boundary conditions such as existing roads or such other natural geographic features.
 Excluding the East Parcel from the urban area would create an undesirable rural enclave at the corner of a prominent intersection within the Stittsville South area and contiguous with, or lot line to lot line with, the urban growth area.
 As such, the East Parcel is proposed to be included as part of the W-4 urban expansion area.